 Mindfulness can be practiced using meditation, guided by a teacher or audio but it can also be easily carried out informally during day to day tasks.
 It can be useful to experiment and reflect on what methods suit you best, when to practice, for how long and which meditations you relate to at different times.

-Like any skill, we improve the more we practice, the more we dwell on negative thoughts the better we will get at doing that, however the more we practice mindfulness skills the more naturally they will come to us during times of stress.
+Like any skill, we improve the more we practice, the more we practice mindfulness skills the more naturally they will come to us during times of stress.

 At Mindfully Connected we incorporate elements of compassion alongside mindfulness throughout all of our sessions.

 Life doesn’t always go smoothly, and at times, things can be tough.
-It may feel easier to be kind to other people, but we may not be very good at looking after ourselves, particularly when we are feeling hurt, stressed, tired or emotional.
-Bringing compassion to ourselves is about setting limits and recognising and taking care of our needs.
-It’s about accepting yourself for who you are, the positives and negatives and motivating our self with encouragement instead of criticism.
+We may not be very good at looking after ourselves, particularly when we are feeling hurt, stressed, tired or emotional.
+Bringing compassion to ourselves is about setting limits, recognising and taking care of our needs.
+It’s about accepting yourself for who you are, the positives and negatives and avoiding self criticism.

-There are two different elements of compassion.
-The first involves bringing understanding to our own and other's misfortune and the second involves alleviating and preventing suffering.
-A combination of mindfulness and compassion can help to foster these skills and attributes and can be an effective method to really get to know your inner self.
-It can help people acknowledge, tolerate, and deal with difficult emotions such as sadness, loss, disappointment, confusion, anger and fear in healthier ways.
-By using particular practices individuals can be supported to cultivate understanding and move past difficult emotions.
-Gently noticing, not avoiding, fighting or pushing away difficult feelings and instead responding with kindness to themselves and others.
+A combination of mindfulness and compassion can help people acknowledge, tolerate, and deal with difficult emotions such as sadness, loss, disappointment, confusion, anger and fear in healthier ways.
+Gently noticing, not avoiding, fighting or pushing away difficult feelings but instead responding with kindness to themselves and others.

-Evidence shows that practicing mindfulness and compassion can lead to positive physical and mental health outcomes, improving resilience and the ability to manage stress.
-It can help us to develop inner strength, insight and courage.
+Evidence shows that practicing mindfulness and compassion can improve physical and mental health, develop resilience and the ability to manage stress.
 It has positive effects on the way we relate to our experiences, helping us to feel more content and supports us to develop positive relationships, deepening our connections with others.